 Commercial real estate loans are typically used for large multifamily properties consisting of five or more units.
 They usually carry higher interest rates and fees, with a shorter loan term of 20 years or fewer, which raises the monthly mortgage payment.
 Commercial loans can be used for any sized property, but make the most sense for properties with five or more units due to their cost and shorter term.

 A homebuyer or do-it-yourself landlord can typically handle the management responsibilities when buying a duplex, triplex, or fourplex.
 Buildings larger than four units are more challenging to self-manage.
 Leveraging property management software, hiring a property management firm, or on-site manager enters the equation.
 Lenders will look for how a property is managed in the loan application process, including the investor’s experience in buying and managing a larger building.

 3. Locate a Duplex, Triplex, or Fourplex

 Locating a duplex or other small multi-family building to buy is not difficult.
 In most cities, they are prevalent.
 You can search on your own, use a local real estate agent, or if you are an investor turn to local real estate investors associations (REIAs) for leads.

 Search for a Duplex or Small Multi-Unit Property on Your Own

 The mainstream real estate industry provides access to the biggest pool of properties available for sale.
-And, it’s not just single-family buildings; it includes all manner of duplexes, and other small multi-family units as well.
+And, it’s not just single-family buildings; it includes all manner of duplexes and other small multi-family units.
 Many agents are comfortable working with small multi-units, so it’s just a matter of asking the office which agents handle those types of buildings.